rec/maker/README.md

 These ones will be class methods

 1. pre_construction - rewrite the dictionary
-2. construction - before any child is created
+2. at construction - before any child is created or public attribute is set.

 -- after this, we're an object

+3. post-attribute - after all the attributes have been set
-3. post_child - after every children are created
+4. post-child - after all children are created
-4. post_parent - after your parents has created all your siblings
+5. post-parent - after your parent has created all your siblings
-5. ready - right before we're ready to start
+6. ready - right before we're ready to start

-Should I rename this to "control"?

-Other tasks we need to do: